jero-dev/jero-dev/README.md

 ## What up!
 Jero here 👋

-I'm a Software Engineer with +4 years of experience, integrating and creating tools that improve the workflow and quality in the engineering teams.
+I'm a Software Engineer with +5 years of experience, integrating and creating tools that improve the workflow and quality in the engineering teams.

 ### 👨🏻‍💻 What I'm working on?

 Mainly I work with **Microsoft technologies**, like **.NET**, **Azure** and **Azure DevOps**, with a little bit of scripting in **bash** and **PowerShell**.
 Also, I did my dissertation in **Go**, creating an MVP for having a centralized solution for videogame sales in channels from Telegram or servers in Discord.
 You can check it [**here**](https://github.com/jero-dev/proyecto-tfg)!
 (It's in spanish, btw).

-Right now I'm working on improving my **Go** skills.
+Right now I'm working on improving my **Go** skills and **low-level programming**.
 In the future, I will start learning more about **frontend technologies** and **mobile development**.

 ### 🙆🏻‍♂️ In my free time...

-🕺🏻 I like to dance salsa and bachata time to time! </br>
 🎮 I'm passionate about videogames </br>
 🪛 A tinkerer as far back as I can remember </br>
+🕺🏻 I like to dance salsa and bachata time to time! </br>
 🌄 Outdoors enjoyer, for a hike or for a picnic </br>
 ✈️ Exploring new places traveling </br>
 🍜 FOOD (Yep, that's all)